 Beware of cyber criminals who are out to steal money and personal information.
 Here are some tips you can use to avoid becoming a victim of cyber fraud:

-- Do not respond to unsolicited (spam) e-mail
+- Do not respond to unsolicited (spam) e-mails or texts

-- Do not click on links contained within an unsolicited e-mail
+- Do not click on links contained within an unsolicited e-mails or texts

 - Be cautious of e-mails claiming to contain pictures in attached files as the files may contain viruses.
 Only open attachments from known senders.
 Scan the attachments for viruses if possible

 - Avoid filling out forms contained in e-mail messages that ask for personal information

 - Always compare the link in the e-mail to the link you are actually directed to and determine if they match and will lead you to a legitimate site

 - Log on directly to the official website for the business identified in the e-mail instead of “linking” to it from an unsolicited e-mail.
 If the e-mail appears to be from your bank, credit card issuer, or other company you deal with frequently, your statements or official correspondence from the business will provide the proper contact information

 - Contact the actual business that supposedly sent the e-mail to verify that the e-mail is genuine

 - If you are requested to act quickly or there is an emergency that requires your attention, it may be a scam.
 Fraudsters create a sense of urgency to get you to act quickly